Archduchess Isabella of Austria: Later life

 Upon her annulment, Isabella recovered all claims to the Habsburg and Hungarian thrones that she had previously renounced.
 Like earlier archduchesses, who were either widowed or separated from their husbands, it was assumed that Isabella would join a convent.
 She chose another path however.

 In the months leading up to World War I, it was discovered that there was a great lack of skilled nurses available for service in wartime.
 The Red Cross accordingly opened several schools in Austria-Hungary in order to train more nurses.
-In 1913, Isabella underwent training at one of the largest Vienna hospitals for the poor, and planned afterwards to join the Red Cross.
+In 1913, Isabella underwent training at one of the largest Vienna hospitals for the poor, and planned afterwards to join the Austrian Red Cross.
 She immediately became a nurse in the Austrian army during the war under the name Sister Irmgard (sometimes called Hildegard), treating wounded soldiers who came into her care.
 She established her own nursing staff, and donated much of her wealth to the purchasing of medical supplies.

-According to the newspaper the Berliner Lokal-Anzeiger, in 1915 Isabella became engaged to the Viennese surgeon Paul Albrecht (1873–1928) until Emperor Franz Joseph I of Austria forbade the marriage.
-She thus never married again and died in La Tour-de-Peilz, Switzerland on December 6, 1973.
+According to the newspaper the Berliner Lokal-Anzeiger, in 1915 Isabella became engaged to the Viennese surgeon Paul Albrecht until Emperor Franz Joseph I of Austria forbade the marriage.
+She thus never married again and died in La Tour-de-Peilz, Switzerland on 6 December 1973.